rootiest/zippy-klipper_config/guides/GUIDE-macros.md

 > Note: The start gcode for Cura has been updated to address a change in the way Cura processes it.
 Versions newer than 5.0 may try to insert their own M109/M190 commands without this updated format.

+> Note: Once again, there has been a change to Cura's start gcode format.
+The first two commented lines are now optional once again.
+I will leave them in this guide as they have no ill effects and can actually help moonraker establish temps for the pre-heat buttons in web interfaces.

 ## PrusaSlicer Start G-Code

     M109 S0